-Special technique in red wine preparation to an intense extraction to reach the dyes and tannins from the grape skins.
-The procedure was in the early 1960s in Algeria developed under the name Ducellier system (manufacturer).
+Special technique in the preparation of red wine to make an intense extraction the dyes and tannins from the grape skins.
+The process was introduced in the early 1960s Algeria developed under the name Ducellier-System (manufacturer).
 The term autovinification is derived from the self-renewing process.
-In a specially equipped stainless steel tank The usually de-stemmed and basically ground grapes are pumped.
-In the maceration builds a strong carbon dioxide pressure on, the fermenting one grape passes through a valve in an open basin on the tank.
-At the same time this pressure drives water through a second valve into a smaller container.
+In a specially equipped stainless steel tank the generally de-stemmed and basically ground grapes are pumped.
+In the maceration builds a strong one carbon dioxide pressure on who the fermenting grape through a valve into an open basin on the tank.
+At the same time, this pressure drives water through a second valve into a smaller container.

-At the time when the water is completely driven out, the carbon dioxide explodes through a valve.
-The fermenting must in the basin flows back into the tank, spraying the above floating marc from grape skins and extracts a lot colour. flavorings and tannins, Also, the water runs back and the process begins again.
+At the time when the water is completely expelled, the carbon dioxide discharges explosively through a valve.
+The fermenting must in the basin flows back into the tank, spraying the one floating above marc from grape skins and extracts a lot colour. flavorings and tannins, The water runs back again and the process begins again.
 The method is red port wine common.
-It is also combined with overpumping applied.
-A simpler technique is the use of a Rotofermenters (Fermentation tank).
-Other methods are electroporation.
+It is also used in combination with overpumping applied.
+A simpler technique is to use one Rotofermenters (Fermentation tank).
+Other procedures are electroporation.
 Maceration and mash heating,

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,